exasol/ai-lab/doc/developer_guide/developer_guide.md

 * `setup-vm-bucket`: Deploy the AWS Bucket cloudformation stack which will be used to deploy the VM images.
 * `setup-release-codebuild`: Deploy the AWS Codebuild cloudformation stack which will be used for the release-build.
 * `setup-vm-bucket-waf`: Deploy the AWS Codebuild cloudformation stack which contains the WAF Acl configuration for the Cloudfront distribution of the VM Bucket.

-* `create-docker-image`: Create a Docker image for data-science-sandbox and deploy it to hub.docker.com/exasol/data-science-sandbox.
+For all deployment commands:
+* Don't forget to specify CLI option `--aws-profile`.
+* Ensure the related AWS stack does not exist.
+If there was a rollback then please delete the stack manually, otherwise the script will fail.

 For command `setup-release-codebuild`:
-* Don't forget to specify CLI option `--aws-profile`.
-* Ensure AWS stack `DATA-SCIENCE-SANDBOX-CI-TEST-CODEBUILD` does not exist.
-  * If there was a rollback then please delete the stack manually, otherwise the script will fail.
 * If the script fails with error message "_Failed to create webhook.
 Repository not found or permission denied._" then
   * Ensure to grant sufficient access permissions to the Github user used by the script.
   * You can use a Github "_Repository role_" for that.